KseniaLa/KTranslatorExtension/README.md

 # KTranslatorExtension
-Google Chrome extension for translating from any language into Russian
+ My first Google Chrome extension for translating from any language into Russian

 KTranslator uses Yandex Translator API to translate words and phrases.